How to Sponsor a Foreign Worker (Coming From Outside the U.S.) for an E-2 Visa

 • Evidence of the qualifications of the prospective employee: resume, diplomas, certificates.

 Again, though, this is general guidance.
 No set list of supporting documents could cover all types of E-2 eligible businesses.
-What documents you present depends on the nature of your business.
-For instance, a publicly traded corporation might show the requisite foreign ownership through a stock exchange listing, while a closely held corporation will typically present copies of stock certificates and owners' passport identification pages.
+What documents you should present will depend on the nature of your business.
+For instance, a publicly traded corporation might demonstrate its foreign ownership through a stock exchange listing, while a closely held corporation will typically present copies of stock certificates and its owners' passport identification pages.
 To establish that the business is not marginal, a sole proprietor might present personal income tax returns, proving that the business generates more than enough income to sustain the investor's family, while a larger company would submit evidence such as payroll records to prove it generates economic activity by employing people.

 Needless to say, the E-2 packet needs a good cover letter to assist the consular officer in making sense of your documents and how they satisfy the E-2 requirements.